-I was born and brought up on the Devon beautiful Devon Coast .
+I was born and brought up by the sea in the beautiful county of Devon.
 Coastal geography and environment is important to me and is always somewhere in my body of work.
-At school art was a favourite subject and I won a place to study painting and drawing on Saturdays at Plymouth College of Art and Design , enabling me to walk to the coast or fishing harbours to sketch and paint.
+At school art was a favourite subject, my school noticed my talents and I was awarded a place to study painting and drawing on Saturdays at Plymouth College of Art and Design , enabling me to walk to the coast or fishing harbours to sketch and paint.

-After leaving School I studied at Plymouth University for an HND in Electronics, where I specialised in Broadcast Television Engineering and Production.
+Leaving School I studied for an HND in Electronics at Plymouth Polytechnic, , where I specialised in Broadcast Television Engineering and Production.
 I worked in broadcast television for over 30 years as an engineer , editor, director and independent producer.
 I retired in 2015 returning to fulltime Education studying art and ceramics and gaining a first class BA(Hons) in ceramics at Cardiff Met.
 University.

 I now live and work in my studio in a small village in Oxfordshire.

 My work considers the beauty of the environment where I was raised, using clay bodies and mimetic glazes to convey the raw energy and dynamism of the coast.
 I have employed various techniques and involved different genres, exploring functional forms through the language of sculpture, to the development of glazes to encourage and engage with thoughts of rural coastlines and marine life.